 - A counselor at the Women and Family Center on Main Street in Middletown (888-999-5545) can accompany students to the hospital emergency room for a rape kit and also to the police station if they wish to file a report immediately.
-The evidence from a rape kit is given a case number and sent anonymously to the police, just in case the survivor ever decides to file a report - Public Safety can also provide safe rides to the hospital and the police station (860-685-3333). - You can contact a Davison Health Center provider prior to visit to ER; the provider will then alert the ER so that appropriate support staff is available (860-685-2470). - Counseling and Psychological Services (CAPS) at the Davison Health Center (860-685-2910), and the counselors at the Women and Family Center (888-999-5545) are on call 24/7.
+The evidence from a rape kit is given a case number and sent anonymously to the police, just in case the survivor ever decides to file a report.
+Public Safety currently maintains a memorandum of understanding (MOU) with the Women and Family Center to provide support to students. - Υ Public Safety can also provide safe rides to the hospital and the police station (860-685-3333). - You can contact a Davison Health Center provider prior to visit to ER; the provider will then alert the ER so that appropriate support staff is available (860-685-2470). - Y Counseling and Psychological Services (CAPS) at the Davison Health Center (860-685-2910), and the counselors at the Women and Family Center (888-999-5545) are on call 24/7.